National Girl Child Day

 The National Girl Child Day is celebrated on 24th January every year.
 In 2009 Indian Government declared 24th January as National Girl Child Day and from then every year Nation celebrates Girl Child.

-This celebration was started to offer more support and new opportunities to the girls in the country.
-It is celebrated to increase the awareness among people about all the inequalities faced by the girl child in the society.
+This celebration was started to offer more support and new opportunities for the girls in the country.
+It is celebrated to increase awareness among people about all the inequalities faced by the girl child in the society.

 Inequality about girl child is a vast problem which includes areas like inequality in education, nutrition, legal rights, medical care, protection, honor, child marriage and so many more.
 National girl child day has been started as a national girls development mission by the Government of India.
 It enhances the meaningful contribution of the girls in decision-making processes through the active support of the parents and other community members.

 The anti-girl attitude of our society